 Finishing your basement can provide the added space you need at a fraction of the cost of relocating.
 Also, depending on your floorplan and local MLS rules, a finished basement can even add square footage—and value—to your home.
 If and when you do decide to sell, that is.

 The first step in planning your basement renovation project is to evaluate the space.
 Determine what — if any — kind of project will work best in your basement.
 That’s where basement finishing ideas come into play.

-Moisture levels, adequate ceiling height and overall stability of the construction all affect the potential of your unfinished basement space.
+Moisture levels, adequate ceiling height, leveling the concrete floor and overall stability of the construction all affect the potential of your unfinished basement space.
 This is where the experience and expertise of a professional can save you a lot of future headaches.

 Slippery When Wet: Fix moisture problems for more usable basement finishing ideas

 If humidity and/or condensation is a problem, you’ll need to install a dehumidifier or special drainage channels.
 Monitoring humidity over a period of time that includes rain will help identify any issues.
 If the humidity never rises above 60%, chances are you’re in the clear.